nautobot/nautobot/nautobot/docs/additional-features/jinja-filters.md

 Please [check the netutils documentation](https://netutils.readthedocs.io/en/latest/netutils/index.html) to see the list of available functions.

-All functions in Netutils are available in Nautobot in both Jinja2 and Django Template
+All functions in Netutils are available in Nautobot in both Jinja2 and Django Template.

 ## Nautobot Built-in Django Template helpers / Jinja2 filters

-the Nautobot project is also maintaining a list of Built in helpers/filters that can be used in both Jinja2 and Django Template.
+The Nautobot project is also maintaining a list of built-in `filters`/`helpers` that can be used in both Jinja2 and Django Template.

 ### as_range